REITs: how to invest in US real estate funds? Experts point out the advantages

 The average rate of return of REITs today is around 2.7% per year, but, unlike real estate funds, “North American REITs” are not necessarily focused on the recurrence and predictability of earnings, but mainly on the potential for appreciation of the quota.

 “If we only think about the return with dividends, the rate will seem even low compared to the numbers of real estate funds”, points out Camila.
-“But if we take the total performance of REITs in recent years, much of the appreciation comes exactly from capital gain, that is, from the appreciation of the quota”.
+“But if we take the total performance of REITs in recent years, a large part of the appreciation comes exactly from capital gain, that is, from the appreciation of the quota”.

 Over the past two decades, according to Otuki, the average annual return on REITs has been above 10%.
 The percentage would be higher than the performance of the main US stock indices and all other types of investments.